Hennes Behrens

-Hennes Behrens (born 19 January 2005) is a German professional footballer who plays for Hoffenheim II as a left-back.
+Hennes Behrens (born 19 January 2005) is a German professional footballer who plays as a left-back for club FC Augsburg and the Germany national team.

-Career
+Club career

-Behrens is a youth product of Darmstadt, then moved to the youth academy of TSG 1899 Hoffenheim in 2020.
+Behrens is a youth product of Darmstadt 98, then moved to the youth academy of TSG Hoffenheim in 2020.
 He debuted with Hoffenheim II in the Regionalliga in 2024.
 He made his senior and professional debut with Hoffenheim as a substitute in a 4–3 UEFA Europa League win over Anderlecht on 30 January 2025.

+On 2 January 2026, Behrens was loaned by 1.
+FC Heidenheim until the end of the 2025–26 season.

+On 13 July 2026, Behrens signed a five-year contract with FC Augsburg.

+International career

+On September 2026, Behrens was one of players who were called up with the Germany national team by head coach Jürgen Klopp for the 2026–27 UEFA Nations League matches against Netherlands, Greece, Serbia and Greece between 24 September and 4 October 2026.